JurgenHK/2R-Manipulator-URDF/README.md

 * **Jurgen Krejci** - [JurgenHK](https://github.com/JurgenHK) - Initial Work

 ## Contributing
-Feel free to fork and clone this repo, this is the list of issues, fixes and other features that need a to be worked or reviewed:
+Feel free to fork and clone this repo.
+This is the list of issues, fixes and other features that need a to be worked or reviewed:

 - [ ] Review and modify `spawn.launch`, Gazebo and ROS should be initilized from the launch file
 - [ ] Test on ROS Melodic (Collect Issues and provide support)